 A green revolt is brewing as trees, birds, and animals unite to demand that a lumberjack stop cutting down so much of their woods.
-Soon a forest ranger arrives to help nature and humans work together to come up with unique ways to keep our woodlands safe and clean while continuing to provide lumber for societies many products.
-An environmentally and society conscious play with lots of laughs mixed with valuable lessons about our earth’s future health.
+Soon a forest ranger arrives to help nature and humans work together to come up with unique ways to keep our woodlands safe and clean while continuing to provide lumber for society’s many products.
+An environmentally and socially conscious play with lots of laughs mixed with valuable lessons about our earth’s future health.

 Terence Patrick Hughes writes plays for all ages.
-His children’s plays include adaptations for middle and high school of Shakespeare’s A Midsummer Night’s Dream and The Tempest, and a comic spin on Christopher Marlowe’s ‘Doctor Faustus’.
+His children’s plays include adaptations for middle and high school of Shakespeare’s A Midsummer Night’s Dream and The Tempest and a comic spin on Christopher Marlowe’s ‘Doctor Faustus’.
 His shorter plays for grades K-4 offer a variety of adaptations from world history and mythology.
 His grown-up plays include LINES, Fake Plastic Love, A Harmony of Both, and Recess at Our Lady of the Bleeding Heart, Mind, and Spirit – Once Reformed.
 Other plays include Tea & Misery, Benched, Finding the Rooster, and Farewell Evenbrook.
 The New York Times noted that his work “…explores heavy subject matter with humorous dialogue and strong characters”.
 His plays have been developed and produced with the Lark, Horse Trade, Seven Collective, 13th St. Rep, Eden Prairie, Ovenbird, Playwrights Roundtable, and Boomerang theatres.
 He loves his wife, Danielle, and two kids, Harrison & Bb.

 Excerpt from the play: